Individual problems in marriage counseling

 Do your troubles need to heal?
 Do you want to repair your relationships?

-* To protect my clients’ privacy, the names and details of this couples are fictitious.
+* To protect my clients’ privacy, the names and details of these couples are fictitious.
 However, the interactional styles and issues they present are very real and common in couples therapy.

 Originally published April 4, 2014.